Opportunities

 • The reasonability of how you plan to spend PIC funds and whether it will effectively move the project forward.

-6. Sample Work*
+6. Previously Completed Work*

-• Your Sample Work should be a previously completed work of your own, the applicant, and should be similar to your proposed project.
+• Your Previousy Completed Work should be a previously completed work of your own, the applicant, and should be similar to your proposed project.
 Please remember that your eligibility is partly based on whether you have completed a full length documentary of your own.
 See other eligibility requirements on the Media Fund page.

 The Independent Review Panel will evaluate your Sample Work based on: